 Does Lion's Mane help with anxiety like ashwagandha does?

-Lion's Mane has shown modest anxiolytic effects in one study — a 4-week trial by Nagano et al. (2010) found reduced depression and anxiety scores in menopausal women.
+This compound has shown modest anxiolytic effects in one study, a 4-week trial by Nagano et al. (2010) found reduced depression and anxiety scores in menopausal women.
 However, its mechanism is different from ashwagandha.
-Lion's Mane may reduce anxiety indirectly by improving brain function, while ashwagandha directly targets the HPA axis and cortisol.
+This mushroom may reduce anxiety indirectly by improving brain function, while ashwagandha directly targets the HPA axis and cortisol.
 For anxiety-specific support, ashwagandha has stronger and more consistent evidence.

 Related reading: